Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 • Utilizing Spot Instances is ideal for workloads that are flexible in when and how long they run, such as batch processing jobs, development and test environments, or any application that can handle interruptions gracefully.

-• By incorporating Spot Instances into your cost-saving strategy, you can optimize your AWS costs without sacrificing the performance or availability of your applications, provided you manage the interruption aspect effectively.
+• By incorporating Spot Instances into cost-saving strategy, can optimize AWS costs without sacrificing the performance or availability of applications, provided manage the interruption aspect effectively.

 38. What is the Difference between stopping and terminating an EC2 instance?